Shelled city in north Ukraine fears becoming ‘next Mariupol’

 He spoke to The Associated Press by cellphone, amid incessant beeps signaling that his battery was dying.
 The city is without power, running water and heating.
 At pharmacies, the lists of medicines no longer available grow longer by the day.

-Kazmerchak starts his day in long lines for drinking water, rationed to 10 liters per person.
-People come out with empty bottles and buckets for filling when water-delivery trucks make their rounds.
+Kazmerchak starts his day in long lines for drinking water, rationed to 10 liters (2 1/2 gallons) per person.
+People come with empty bottles and buckets for filling when water-delivery trucks make their rounds.

 “Food is running out, and shelling and bombing doesn’t stop,” he said.

+The city’s peace shattered, more than half of the 280,000 inhabitants fled, according to the mayor, unable to be sure when they’d next see its magnificent gold-domed cathedral and other cultural treasures, or even if they still would be standing whenever they return.
+The mayor, Vladyslav Atroshenko, estimates Chernihiv’s death toll from the war to be in the hundreds.

+Russian forces have bombed residential areas from low altitude in “absolutely clear weather” and “are deliberately destroying civilian infrastructure: schools, kindergartens, churches, residential buildings and even the local football stadium,” Atroshenko told Ukrainian television.

-On Wednesday, Russian bombs destroyed Chernihiv’s main bridge over the Desna River on the road leading to Kyiv, Ukraine’s capital; on Friday, artillery shells rendered the remaining pedestrian bridge impassable, cutting off the last possible route for people to get out or for food and medical supplies to get in.
+On Wednesday, Russian bombs destroyed Chernihiv’s main bridge over the Desna River on the road leading to Kyiv; on Friday, artillery shells rendered the remaining pedestrian bridge impassable, cutting off the last possible route for people to get out or for food and medical supplies to get in.

-Refugees from Chernihiv who fled the encirclement and reached Poland this week spoke of broad and terrible destruction, with bombs flattening at least two schools in the city center and strikes also hitting a stadium, museums, kindergartens and many homes.
+Refugees from Chernihiv who fled the encirclement and reached Poland this week spoke of broad and terrible destruction, with bombs flattening at least two schools in the city center and strikes also hitting the stadium, museums and many homes.

 They said that with utilities knocked out, people are taking water from the Desna to drink and that strikes are killing people while they wait in line for food.
 Volodymyr Fedorovych, 77, said he narrowly escaped a bomb that fell on a bread line he had been standing in just moments earlier.
 He said the blast killed 16 people and injured dozens, blowing off arms and legs.